I'm so glad you're here

 Why I Do What I Do

-But most importantly, I became empowered and realized that this syndrome would become my calling, instilling hope for individuals like you that infertility, acne, hair loss, low energy, and loss of feminism doesn’t have to be your fait.
-I no longer felt unworthy of being a nutritionist and student of naturopathic medicine, but instead, felt a grand a sense of purpose.
+Since being diagnosed and balancing my hormones, I became empowered and realized that this syndrome would become my calling, instilling hope for individuals like you that infertility, acne, hair loss, low energy, and loss of feminity doesn’t have to be your fate.
+I no longer felt unworthy of being a nutritionist and student of naturopathic medicine, but instead, felt a grand sense of purpose.

 It’s hard for female hormones to live in a male-centred world: the culture of hustle.
 You deserve compassion, evidence-informed recommendations, and an approach that will address your mental-physical health, not just how many carbs you’re eating.

 I hope my story resonates with you, and helps you to know that you’re not alone.
-Take a look around, take what you need, and if you want to work together, click the button below to connect with me to see how we can work together to start reversing your PCOS symptoms, too.
+Take a look around, take what you need, and if you want to work together, click the button below to connect with me to see how we can work together to start reversing your PCOS symptoms, too!Connect with Dr. Samantha

 The PCOS DIGEST Newsletter